-At the beginning of the term, Visible learning continued to focus on embedding a sustainable whole school process for implementing Hattie's Visible Learning practices across the whole school, provided professional learning opportunities for collegial exchange, professional growth and mentoring.
+At the beginning of the term, Visible Learning continued to focus on embedding a sustainable whole-school process for implementing Hattie's Visible Learning practices across the whole school, providing professional learning opportunities for collegial exchange, professional growth and mentoring.
 The professional learning was a refresher for all staff and getting new staff on board.
 Team leaders observed visible learning being implemented in the classroom through lesson observations.
 Teachers shared their visible learning successes during a collegial exchange session.

 Professional Learning on visible learning was delivered to get all teachers on board to actively incorporate visible learning elements of learning intentions and success criteria in literacy and numeracy teaching and learning activities across stages.
+Executive staff attended further Visible Learning professional learning to enhance their understanding and abilities and be able to share this knowledge with staff/teams.